Germany floats Greek referendum on reform, others doubt timing

 They remain far apart on pension cuts, easing layoffs in the private sector and over budget targets for this year and next.

-Euro zone governments have previously opposed a referendum, saying there is no time and it could destabilise financial markets and trigger a run on struggling Greek banks.
+Euro zone governments have previously opposed a referendum, saying there is no time and it could destabilize financial markets and trigger a run on struggling Greek banks.

 When former Prime Minister George Papandreou surprised EU partners by proposing a plebiscite in 2011 at the height of the euro zone debt crisis, he was summoned to emergency talks with leaders of France and Germany and told bluntly to drop the idea.